MeasureAuthoringTool/QDM-QICore-Conversion/patient-conversion/conversion_Issues.md

                     "code" : "82325-2",
                     "version" : null,
                     "system" : "2.16.840.1.113883.6.1",
-                    "display" : "How severe is your knee stiffness after first wakening in the morning during the last week [KOOS]"
+                    "display" : "How severe is your knee stiffness after first wakening in the ..."
                 },
 ```